 Overview

 Texas A&M University subscribes to the InCommon Certificate Service, which provides unlimited server and client certificates to higher education institutions.
-The service provides SSL certificates, which secure communications to and from an Internet host and allow systems to verify the host's identity.
+The service provides SSL/TLS certificates, which secure communications to and from an Internet host and allow systems to verify the host's identity.
 Sectigo, a leading commercial provider of certificates, is the certificate authority for the InCommon Certificate Service.

 Getting Started